TheCheese42/microstation/BUILD.md

 ```

 > Note:
-> The libcairo-dev and libgirepository1.0-dev dependencies are debian only, according to <https://pystray.readthedocs.io/en/latest/faq.html>.
+> The libcairo-dev and libgirepository1.0-dev dependencies are Debian only, according to <https://pystray.readthedocs.io/en/latest/faq.html>.

 #### RedHat